Did you know that a single intercepted email could expose sensitive data and disrupt your business?

 End-to-End Encryption

-Email encryption makes sure only the right recipient can access email content, making it unreadable to unauthorised parties.
+Email encryption helps make sure only the intended recipient can read the content, making it unreadable to unauthorised parties who obtain a copy.

 "End-to-end encryption is one of the most effective tools we have against email interception.
 It's becoming increasingly essential for both businesses and individuals."